-If you have multiple types of accounts when you retire, you'll have to decide which ones to withdraw from.
+If you have multiple retirement accounts, you'll have to decide which ones to withdraw from and in what order.
 A retirement withdrawal strategy can help you see which withdrawal approach will be most beneficial to you over the long run.

 There are three main retirement withdrawal strategies to consider, and each has many variations.
 Using the right approach for your situation can result in tax savings.
 A customized approach can save $50,000 to $100,000 in taxes over a 30-year retirement for many retirees.